 Cape May’s Poet Laureate Sylvia Baer hosts four 2-hour writing workshops in person this July in Cape May Convention Hall’s air-conditioned Community Room, 714 Beach Ave.
 Each workshop will explore a writing style: poetry, fiction, memoir and children’s literature.

-Cape May County is home to a selection of fantastic breweries.
-Hop on a Cape May MAC trolley for visits to Cape May Brewing Co., Behr Brewing, and Gusto Brewing Co., for tasting flights of local beers.
-Lunch is included at Cape Square Kitchen & Craft.
+Cape May County is home to outstanding breweries!
+Relax on board our Cape May MAC trolley with no worries as we visit four local breweries: Cape May Brewing Co., Behr Brewing, Cold Spring Brewery and Gusto Brewing Co.
+Lunch is included at Cold Spring Grange Restaurant.
+Beverages are purchased separately.
 This tour is for adults ages 21 and over.

 Cape May’s Poet Laureate Sylvia Baer hosts three interactive online seminars via Zoom on American literature of the Victorian age, featuring Emerson, Thoreau and Alcott, Emily Dickinson and Helen Hunt Jackson, and Hawthorne, Poe and Melville.